 Columbia Power develops and operates power projects in the Columbia Basin and is managing the construction of the Waneta Expansion, which is scheduled for completion in 2015.
-As set out in the Government's Letter of Expectations, Columbia Power is seeking final approval of the Columbia Power Strategic Plan 2012-2017 from the Shareholder, following which Columbia Power will implement the strategy, report to Government on its progress, and seek approval from Treasury Board

-Agreement with the Province.
+As set out in the Government's Letter of Expectations, Columbia Power is seeking final approval of the Columbia Power Strategic Plan 2012-2017 from the Shareholder, following which Columbia Power will implement the strategy, report to Government on its progress, and seek approval from Treasury Board when required as provided in the Corporation's Agency Agreement with the Province.
 The proposed Strategic Plan contemplates the period up to and after the completion of Waneta Expansion.
 It is intended to support the Government's mandate to enable job creation and build a stronger economy.